linhlhq/TinyAFL/README.md

   -M / -S id    - distributed mode (see parallel_fuzzing.txt)
-  -C            - crash exploration mode (the peruvian rabbit thing)

-  -e ext        - file extension for the fuzz test input file (if needed)
+  -C            - crash exploration mode (the peruvian rabbit thing) -e ext        - file extension for the fuzz test input file (if needed) -header_only  - mutate only header of testcase (if needed) -size_of_header  - size of header will mutate when use option -header_only (default: 0x200)

+tiny-afl settings:

+  -instrument_module path       - path to instrumented PE
 ```
-To see the supported instrument flags, please refer to the mode-specific documentation at TinyInst
+I add the feature to only mutate the test case header when fuzz (depending on the file format).
+I believe that some file format exceptions only happen when fields in the header change.
+To see the supported instrument flags, please refer to the mode-specific documentation at TinyInst.
 #### Example command TinyAFL
 ```
 AFL.exe -i in -o out -p fast -t 10000 -callconv fastcall -target_offset 0x1260 -nargs 2 -loop -persist -iterations 10000 -instrument_module demo.dll -target_module test.exe -- test.exe @@